MathsJam/mathsjam-site/gathering/archive/2017/index.md

 #### Adam Atkinson: Mathematics and Art: A Real-World Problem

 Adam Atkinson tells us a 'real world maths story', which he defines as a conversation that 'occurs between two people who are not mathematicans'.
-A sculptor wants to install a sculpture on a mountain near Catania in Sicily, and Adam amuses us with the difficulties that he my incur.
-Notably, Adam calculates that to be seen at a decent size from the airport, it would need to be at least 200m tall, and Adam also conjectures it might have some competition from mother nature (the mountain in question is in fact Etna - (one of?) the most active volcano in Europe).
+A sculptor wants to install a sculpture on a mountain near Catania in Sicily, and Adam amuses us with the difficulties that he may incur.
+Notably, Adam calculates that to be seen at a decent size from the airport, it would need to be at least 200m tall, and Adam also conjectures it might have some competition from mother nature (the mountain in question is in fact Etna - one of the most active volcanoes in Europe).

 - [Adam's slides (PDF)]({{site.url}}/assets/talks/2017/AdamAtkinson-Mathematicsandart.pdf)